Sarah Parker

 Practice Overview

 Sarah has a broad practice across Chambers’ areas of expertise.
-Her academic and career experience make her well-suited to complex matters encompassing intersecting legal and commercial issues.
+She is regularly instructed in County Court and High Court matters as sole counsel or as part of larger Counsel teams.
+Sarah’s academic and career experience make her well-suited to complex matters encompassing intersecting legal and commercial issues.

-Sarah was recently instructed as part of the legal team acting for the Republic of Mozambique in the so-called “Tuna Bond Scandal”, a US$2bn Commercial Court matter against a number of parties including Credit Suisse, VTB and Privinvest.
+She was also recently instructed as part of the legal team acting for the Republic of Mozambique in the so-called “Tuna Bond Scandal”, a US$2bn Commercial Court matter against a number of parties including Credit Suisse, VTB and Privinvest (Mozambique v Credit Suisse [2024] EWHC 1957 (Comm)).

 Sarah is a member of the Society for Computers and Law.